 Disconnecting from the digital world is honestly one of my favorite parts of bikepacking.
-I like to pretend I’m returning to a simpler time, back before smartphones and the internet existed, when life was mostly just about playing outside (yes, I am definitely old enough to remember that, and yes, I know that dates me).
+I like to pretend I’m returning to a simpler time, back before smartphones and the internet existed, when life was mostly just about playing outside (yes, I am old enough to remember that).

 If wild camping for several days in a row with no power outlets in sight, and/or doing a lot of night riding (as in bikepack racing), recharging needs can really add up.
 And since items like navigation and lighting are usually mission-critical, running out of battery is simply not an option.
 Tricky, right?